ThePhilosopherV/Music/README.md

 -Inside every genius there is a musician

--The deeper you get in life you closest you get to the song of the universe.
+-The deeper you get in life the closest you get to the song of the universe.

 -Nature expresses itself using sound.